SeaQL/seaql.github.io/SeaORM/docs/01-introduction/04-tutorial.md

 # Tutorial & Examples

-If you prefer step-by-step tutorials on how to use SeaORM, you can checkout our [SeaORM Tutorials](https://www.sea-ql.org/sea-orm-tutorial/).
+If you prefer step-by-step tutorial on how to use SeaORM, you can checkout our [SeaORM Tutorial](https://www.sea-ql.org/sea-orm-tutorial/).

 It's a good idea to have a grasp of the basic concepts first, so let's continue.